Udyr Build Guide by MetaSolaray

 In review, the best clear paths are the ones that avoid minimal backtracking.
 Often times the worst thing you can be doing is nothing at all.
 Aggressive players should favor Red buff starts and starting the snowball early.

 More passive players can route the Blue buff start and begin the train with proper map control.
 While learning jungle make sure to use the new small camp timers to help you learn how to optimize your clears.

 Do not int for Scuttle anymore, they’re not worth it!
-Thanks to the increased respawn timers on your camp, higher effective clearing with blue buff or talisman phoenix will net you a larger advantage over time then you will by forcing a Scuttle brawl when it’s unfavorable.
+Thanks to the increased respawn timers on your camp, higher effective clearing will net you a larger advantage over time then you will by forcing a Scuttle brawl when it’s unfavorable.
 This is perfectly fine to lose one or even both Scuttles to the enemy jungler if you have higher clear priority on your jungle camps.
 Many games I’ve won and lost by simply not having the priority I needed during a Scuttle contest.
 Scuttles however still have some key niches to provide both for and against Udyr.